Kate met her first husband, Jim Threapleton, on the set of her movie Hideous Kinky (1998), where he was working as an assistant director.

 Her favorite movies of her own are Heavenly Creatures (1994), Eternal Sunshine of the Spotless Mind (2004), Revolutionary Road (2008), The Reader (2008), & Steve Jobs (2015).
 Winslet won the Oscar for Best Actress for "The Reader" (2008).

 Was considered for the role of Sarah Sullivan in In America (2002) but dropped out.
-The role ended up going to Samantha Morton instead.
+The role ended up going to Samantha Morton instead, for what she was nominated for an Academy Award as Best Actress.

 Was terrified of Alan Rickman when she first met him on the set of Sense & Sensibility.
 After a week of getting to know him she realized how sweet and kind he was in real life.
 They ended up becoming great friends and would work again together.
 Kate also developed a crush on him.